piendata/kddcup_oag-challenge-pst_rank6/README.md

 This repository is the sample code which achieved 5th place at KDD 2024 OAG-Challenge PST task.
-The techinical paper is available follows: https://openreview.net/forum?id=Mi5T2wgySR&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DKDD.org%2F2024%2FWorkshop%2FOAG-Challenge_Cup%2FAuthors%23your-submissions)
+The techinical report is available follows: https://openreview.net/forum?id=Mi5T2wgySR&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DKDD.org%2F2024%2FWorkshop%2FOAG-Challenge_Cup%2FAuthors%23your-submissions)

+If you interesting in this repository, please check this report.

 ## Prerequisites
 - Linux System